Get email updates about career opportunities at NIJC!

 - Conduct follow-up interviews with clients throughout the case preparation process;

-- Assist NIJC attorneys in preparing for hearings before the Executive Office for Immigration Review; and
+- Assist NIJC attorneys in preparing for interviews with U.S. Citizenship and Immigration Services (USCIS) and hearings before the Executive Office for Immigration Review; and

 - Ensure copies of all relevant documentation are routed to the client’s case file.

 NIJC also offers internships with our development, communications, and pro bono projects.